-Cleco Power's base rates are reviewed and approved by the Louisiana Public Service Commission, the state regulatory agency for utilities in the state.
-All customers are billed based on a rate code, which is determined by the type of service being provided.
+Cleco Power customers enjoy many benefits, including having one of the lowest electric bills in the nation.
+Our base rates are reviewed and approved by the Louisiana Public Service Commission, the state regulatory agency for utilities in the state.
+All customers are billed based on a rate code, which is determined by the type of service provided.
 For example, residential customers will see the "RES" rate code on their bills, which means residential electric service.
 If a customer receives outdoor lighting, the rate code on the bill will be "OLS," which means outdoor lighting service.
 The rate code(s) is listed under the section of the bill with the heading “Billing Charges."

 Cleco's rate codes and descriptions are listed below on a rate schedule, along with a rider schedule (modifications to a rate schedule), adjustment clause and other related documents.